-An agent is someone who files the paperwork with this commission on behalf of the property owner.
+An agent is someone who files the paperwork with this Commission on behalf of the property owner.
 This person is not necessarily the real estate agent who may be involved with the property purchase.
-Sometimes out-of-state residents have their contractors handle all the necessary paperwork to secure any required permits.
+Sometimes, out-of-state residents have their contractors handle all the necessary paperwork to secure any required permits.

 The applicant is required to send notice of the proposed development to the following people:

 This list includes property owners across streets and water.
-The commission provides the form that must be mailed out as part of the application.
-It is the applicant’s responsibility to obtain all names and addresses through the respective municipality, to mail out the notices appropriately, and provide adequate documentation proving the notices have been done correctly.
-The Certificate of Mailing is a United States Post Office service that is much less expensive than using certified mail.
+The Commission provides the form that must be mailed out as part of the application.
+It is the applicant’s responsibility to obtain all names and addresses through the respective municipality, to mail out the notices appropriately, and to provide adequate documentation proving the notices have been done correctly.
+The Certificate of Mailing is a United States Post Office service that is much less expensive than certified mail.
 Your local post office can provide additional information upon request.

 The date you file the application is the date this office receives your application.
 It is not the date of the commission meeting when the commissioners will be making their decision.
 All recipients of your certificate of mailings have 14 days from the date of filing to respond.
 If this date is filled in incorrectly on the form, your application may be delayed for another month.

 No. You only pay one fee for the largest aspect of your project.
 In this case, you would only pay the fee for a residence.